missing0rgan/missing0rgan/README.md

 ╰┈ * .. do not interact criterias .. !!

-ㅤ* .. homophobic, transphobic, rasist, ableist, pedophile, zoophile, necrophilla .. etc, any problematic traits, whatever don't interact .
+* .. homophobic, transphobic, rasist, ableist, pedophile, zoophile, necrophilla .. etc, any problematic traits, whatever don't interact .

-ㅤ* .. proshipper/darkshippers .. do i have anything to say?
+* .. proshipper/darkshippers .. do i have anything to say?

 * .. dry, awkward or toxic people, specially who are MEAN for no apparent reason .